New Orleans Beyond Bourbon Street – Things to do in The Big Easy Besides Rue de Bourbon

-If you like looking at fantastic old houses, a cable car ride through the Garden District is an awesome way to soak things in.
+If you like looking at fantastic old houses, a cable car ride through the Garden District is a terrific way to soak things in.
 Riding the cable car is super easy.
-You’ll need to find your way to the green line, and ride up and down St. Charles.
+You'll need to find your way to the green line and ride up and down St. Charles.

 Riding the cable car through the Garden District is a great way to relax, get off your feet, and get a sense of this beautiful city.
-It doesn’t have that “beads and boobs” vibe that Bourbon Street does – at all.
+The Garden District has an entirely different energy than the French Quarter.

 There are endless opportunities for ghost tours in New Orleans.
-You can ask for recommendations at your hotel concierge, Google it or just wander around in the French Quarter.
-You don’t have to find the ghost tours…the ghost tours will find you!
+You can ask for recommendations from your hotel concierge, Google it, or wander around in the French Quarter.
+You don't have to find the ghost tours – the ghost tours will find you!

-No two ways about it: there is a creepy vibe to New Orleans.
-Old buildings, above-ground cemeteries, voodoo culture?
-Yes.
-If you’re even just a little brave, have fun and explore the city via a ghost tour.
+There are no two ways about it: New Orleans has a creepy vibe.
+There are old buildings, above-ground cemeteries, and voodoo culture, so if you're even just a little brave, have fun and explore the city via a ghost tour.

-4. Have a drink on the street just because
+4. Have a Frozen drink on the street just because

 5. Visit historic Jackson Square